rayatiga/legacy/readme.md

 # Under Maintenance
-Sorry, the cdn is currently under maintenance.
+Sorry, the legacy is currently under maintenance.